mwgeurts/mvct_dose/README.md

 ## Installation

 To install the TomoTherapy MVCT Dose Calculator Tool as a MATLAB App, download and execute the `MVCT Dose Calculator.mlappinstall` file from this directory.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/mvct_dose`.
-See the [wiki](../../wiki/Installation-and-Use) for information on configuration parameters, setting up the calculation server, and adding beam models.

-## Usage
+## Usage and Documentation

 To run this application, run the App or call `MVCTdose` from MATLAB.
 Once the application interface loads, select browse under inputs to load the [CT](../../wiki/Loading-Patient-Archives) and [structure set](../../wiki/Loading-Structure-Sets) inputs.
 Then enter the remaining inputs, click "Calculate Dose", and [export the results](../../wiki/Exporting-Results).

+See the [wiki](../../wiki/) for information on configuration parameters, setting up the calculation server, and adding beam models.

 ## License